apache/skywalking/docs/en/setup/backend/backend-storage.md

     # nameSpace: ${SW_NAMESPACE:""}
     # user: ${SW_ES_USER:""} # User needs to be set when Http Basic authentication is enabled
     # password: ${SW_ES_PASSWORD:""} # Password to be set when Http Basic authentication is enabled
+    # secretsManagementFile: ${SW_ES_SECRETS_MANAGEMENT_FILE:""} # Secrets management file in the properties format includes the username, password, which are managed by 3rd party tool.
     #trustStorePath: ${SW_SW_STORAGE_ES_SSL_JKS_PATH:""}
     #trustStorePass: ${SW_SW_STORAGE_ES_SSL_JKS_PASS:""}
     enablePackedDownsampling: ${SW_STORAGE_ENABLE_PACKED_DOWNSAMPLING:true} # Hour and Day metrics will be merged into minute index.